zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.

 Each module contains one or more Go packages, and each package consists of one or more Go source files in a single directory.

+Most often, there is a single `go.mod` located in the repository root, but `go.mod` files can also be located elsewhere.

 Here is an example `go.mod` file defining the module `github.com/my/thing`: